securefederatedai/openfl/docs/running_the_federation.saveandload.rst

 Saving the model
 ~~~~~~~~~~~~~~~~
-:code:`save_native` is used to save a tersorflow or pytorch model at the end of federation.
+:code:`save_native` is used to save a Tensorflow or pytorch model at the end of federation.
 For a pytorch model, the model state dict and optimizer state dict are stored.

 .. code-block:: console